-Contextual observation means observing user behaviour directly in their environment- at work, in their sitting room, in a shop- or when on the move – in public transport, in a road.
-This method allows us to understand the users’ thought process and their activities, whilst taking the cultural dimension into consideration within the context.
+Contextual observation entails the observation of user behaviour in their direct environment – whether at work, in their living room, in a shop – or when on the move – such as in public transportation or walking in the streets.
+This method allows us to understand the users’ thought process and activities, while taking culture into consideration within their environment.

-An ethnographic study also allows you to collect qualitative information on your users, but over longer periods of time- from a few days to a few months.
+An ethnographic study also allows you to collect qualitative information about your users, but over longer periods of time- from a few days to a few months.
 For the “diary study” method, participants are asked to write down their experience through a diary logbook.
 Smartphones have made this method easier as they can now include photo, audio and video content.

-Personas are archetype users, who have been created based on the research from interviews and/or workshops.
-Here we can represent the different types of users, products or services that we design.
+Personas are archetype users, which have been created based on research from interviews and/or workshops.
+Here we can represent different types of users, products or services that we design.

-The user journeys describes the paths that a customer will follow, based on their relationship or interaction with the services of a business or organisation.
-We’ll present the user experience visually through an experience mapping, where we’ll draw out all touchpoints and pain points for the user.
-This representation method allows all of the user’s activities to be presented in one image on all of the brand channels.
+A user journey describes the typical path a customer will follow, based on their relationship or interactions with the services of a business or organisation.
+We’ll present the user’s experience visually through an “experience map”, in which we’ll draw out all touchpoints and pain points from a user.
+This representational method allows all of the user’s activities to be presented in one image for each of the brand’s channel.

 Select the most appropriate need:

 Get in touch and we will advise you to understand better your needs.Contact us

 Before designing a product, it’s essential to define the UX strategy: evaluating the existing situation, defining the overall vision, establishing objectives and creating a roadmap

 During the design phase, we focus on data from the user research to suggest potential designs, involving target users as early and as often as possible.